-This post probably contains affiliate links, to items I am in love with, and I am confident you will too!
-For any health advice I give on nutrition and wieghtloss, make sure you check with your doctor, as I am not a health professional.
-I am just a mama with lots of health and fitness knowledge and experience.
+This post may contain affiliate links to items I love, and I am confident you will too!
+All opinions are my own, however, I may receive a small commission on purchases.
+As an Amazon Associate I earn from qualifying purchases.
+For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 I can’t tell you all the toys I’ve purchased that sit un-played with just hours after they’ve been opened.
 Or, the toys I surprised my boys with, only to find that I was totally wrong, and they aren’t fun.
 I don’t buy many toys now, and this year for Christmas, I don’t plan to either.
-This is what’s on the list because they are toys that will challenge their minds, keep them quiet, help us engage as a family and more.
+This is what’s on the list because they are toys that will challenge their minds, keep them quiet, help us engage as a family, and more.
 These aren’t toys at all, yet offer so much entertainment!
 This post contains affiliate links.

-Guess Who: We’ve been playing this ever since I found it at the Goodwill.
+We’ve been playing this ever since I found it at the Goodwill.
 A super simple game that we can play together.
-The 4.5 year old plays one side, and the three-year-old helps me on my side.
-I can literally see my 4.5 year-old’s mind working as he tries to guess my card and sound out the names of the people.
+The 4.5-year-old plays one side, and the three-year-old helps me on my side.
+I can literally see my 4.5-year-old’s mind working as he tries to guess my card and sound out the names of the people.

-Frogger Mini Arcade: Because we had such a blast with arcade games, and I loved Frogger, I have to link this one on there as well.
+Because we had such a blast with arcade games, and I loved Frogger, I have to link this one on there as well.
 This is such a clever idea!

 I actually saw these at Target, and I was looking at them when a mom approached me.
-She said her little boy loved them, and has for years.
+She said her little boy loved them and has for years.
 She said that you can buy more and more add-ons to keep them super entertaining as your children get older.
 I didn’t get it at the store, with a plan to order a larger one with my Amazon Prime.
 I forgot, and now I have it on the Christmas list.
 My little boy keeps asking about it, and I’m tempted to grab it earlier because the connector pieces are so great for learning!

 I’ve mentioned these a few times on the blog as one of the best ways to keep my kids entertained.
 They love playing with these, and they get more and more creative with the building.
 But, the trick is to not have them out all the time.
 I get them out once a day.

-Musical Instrument Set: Gosh my kids love music.
+Gosh, my kids love music.
 We have dance parties, and they can’t help but make a lot of noise.
 So this is a great set to pull out for special times you can handle a lot of noise.